 Back to basics: What small employers need to know when withholding taxes for an employee

 The Small Business Association reported that in 2018 nearly 60 million people in the U.S. were employees of small businesses.
 It comes as no surprise that hiring employees and correctly withholding income taxes, Social Security, Medicare, and unemployment taxes from each of their paychecks can be complicated.
-Small employers, who may not have a payroll department available to them, must diligently follow the rules – as well as their special exceptions and treatment – for withholding, reporting, and depositing employee taxes, among other obligations.
+Small employers, who may not have a payroll department available to them, must diligently follow the rules – as well as their special exceptions and treatment – for employee withholding, reporting, and depositing employee withholdings, among other obligations.
 For more information on special employer payroll tax rules due to coronavirus, see "Coronavirus COVID-19 tax relief resources"

 Classify workers as employees or independent contractors

 Before withholding and paying employer payroll taxes, employers must identify who qualifies as an employee.
 Classifying employees for tax purposes can be confusing and the stakes are high.
 Employers generally must withhold and deposit federal income taxes, Social Security and Medicare taxes (FICA), and unemployment tax (FUTA) on wages paid to an employee.
 Employers generally don’t have to withhold or deposit any federal taxes on amounts paid to independent contractors.
-Employers must also issue Form W-2 reporting their annual wages and taxes withheld.
+Employers must also issue Form W-2 reporting their annual wages and employer payroll taxes withheld.

 To determine whether an individual is an employee or independent contractor, the IRS has published the common-law rules for making this determination.
 The facts of each employment situation are different and must be applied to the factors listed in Pub.
 15-A, Employer's Supplemental Tax Guide, pages 7 – 11.
 Special rules apply to ministers and certain employees of exempt organizations.